saint11/DeadWeight/source/game.md

 - Talk to each other.

 #### Exit the expedition {.block}
-If the **adventurers** are near an exit and there is nothing blocking their path, they can choose to leave the expedition and return to the [interlude](#interlude)
+If the **adventurers** are near an exit and there is nothing blocking their path, they can choose to leave the expedition and return to the [interlude](#interlude).
+Leaving the dungeon to the interlude will always advance the *doom tracker*.

 <pagebreak>